maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Returns the list of windows on this stack (topmost first).
 The widgets in the list are not individually referenced.

-        :returns: a newly-allocated list of :class:`HildonStackableWindow` s
+        :returns: a newly-allocated list of :class:`StackableWindow` s

         .. versionadded 2.2